Fushuma/fushuma-gov-hub-v2/SMART_CONTRACT_DEPLOYMENT.md

 # Smart Contract Deployment Guide

-This guide provides step-by-step instructions for deploying all PancakeSwap V4 (Infinity) smart contracts to the Fushuma Network.
+This guide provides step-by-step instructions for deploying all FumaSwap V4 (Infinity) smart contracts to the Fushuma Network.

 ## Prerequisites